The Governing Body

-As governors we work strategically with the Headteacher to agree school priorities, improve standards and provide a range of challenge and support.
-We also recognise and are grateful to the parents who support school life, whether it is listening to children read, helping with events or activities, or serving on the Friends of Mason Moor.
+Governors are also grateful to the parents who support school life, whether it is listening to children read, helping with events or activities, or serving on the Friends of Mason Moor.
 There are always opportunities to participate and we would encourage everyone to get involved and have a great time by helping our children to grow and develop.
-Our children deserve the best possible chances in life and governors believe that this is best achieved when there are strong, supportive links between home and school.
+Our children deserve the best possible chances in life and we believe that this is best achieved when there are strong, supportive links between home and school.